suprasage/SupraBullion/README.md

    - `> buy Alice 50.00 "{\"constraint\": \"met\"}"` – Buys with schema, checks constraints.
 3. **Verify Output**: Logs should be colored and timestamped (e.g., green for success, red for errors).
 4. **Edge Cases**: Test invalid schemas, missing files, or network operations.

-If everything works, your blockchain app now supports advanced database operations with schema validation and pretty logging!
-If you encounter issues or need further tweaks, share the error logs or code snippets.